bootrino/rsyncchown/README.md

 This is a wrapper for rsync.

-This repo includes the golang source code and a binary compiled for MacOS Arm64 - use it at your own risk.
+This repo includes the golang source code and a binary compiled for MacOS Arm64 - use it at your own risk, or compile the source code yourself - it's not hard just go do it.

 The problem it solves, is when you rsync files to a target server, you want to run chown afterwards to set the user and group owners.